WildernessLabs/Meadow.ProjectLab/README.md

     </tr>
     <tr>
         <td>
-            You can get a Project Lab from the [Wilderness Labs store](https://store.wildernesslabs.co/collections/frontpage/products/project-lab-board).
+            You can get a Project Lab from the <a href="https://store.wildernesslabs.co/collections/frontpage/products/project-lab-board">Wilderness Labs store</a>.
         </td>
         <td>
             It's also designed so that it can be assembled at home for the adventurous.
-All design files can be found in the Hardware Design folder.
+All design files can be found in the <a href="Source/Hardware">Hardware Design</a> folder.
         </td>
     </tr>
 </table>